Spatiotemporal Maps for Dynamic MRI Reconstruction: Experiments

 \subsection{Reconstruction Experiments}

-We tested the reconstruction framework in Sec. \ref{sec:rec} using both datasets.
-For each case we simulated accelerated acquisitions by retrospectively undersampling the data using the undersampling k-space masks described in Sec. \ref{sec:exp_mask}.
+We tested the reconstruction framework in Sec. \ref{sec:rec} using datasets (A.1), (A.2) and (B).
+For datasets (A.1) and (B) we simulated accelerated acquisitions by retrospectively undersampling the data using the undersampling k-space masks described in Sec. \ref{sec:exp_mask}.
 We reconstructed each accelerated dataset using the proposed reconstruction framework where, as a proof-of-principle, we explored Tikhonov regularization and a P-LORAKS regularizer \cite{haldar2016p}, where the latter considered each STM spatial function as a virtual channel.
 For simplicity, we refer to these two methods as \stmTK and \stmLK hereafter.
 Our motivation for exploring a LORAKS-type regularizer was based on our empirical observation that SILP relationships can be present among the spatial components of the STM model, and therefore structured low-rank models could be used \cite{haldar:20:lpi}.
 One theoretical explanation for the existence of these relationships could be based on the shared spatial support of the spatial components \cite{lobos2023extended}.
 The two regularizers that we used were selected for simplicity, as both involved only one regularization parameter.
 Alternatively, one could use different regularizers for each spatial function in the STM decomposition, with individual regularization parameters.